Porridge (2016 TV series): Cast

 For the one-off special, Colin McFarlane portrayed the character of The Judge, who sentences Fletcher for his crimes.
-Much like in the original series, the narration given in the opening titles, is voiced by McFarlane.
+As a nod to the original series, the narration given in the opening titles is voiced by McFarlane.

 Joe Lotterby tells Fletcher that he served time at Slade Prison during the 1970s alongside Norman Stanley Fletcher.
 In the 1979 film version of the original series, a character named Lotterby, played by Zoot Money, works in the kitchens at Slade alongside Godber.
-Both characters are named for Sydney Lotterby, the producer of the original series.
+Both characters are named after Sydney Lotterby, the producer of the original series.

 Production

 In March 2016, it was announced that a sequel pilot to Porridge would air as part of the BBC's Landmark Sitcom Season, starring Kevin Bishop as Norman Stanley Fletcher's grandson and written by the original writers Dick Clement and Ian La Frenais.

-After the success of the pilot, in October 2016, BBC One commissioned the show for a full series which went into production in January 2017.
-However there are no plans for a second run due to poor ratings.
+In October 2016, BBC One commissioned the show for a full series which went into production in January 2017.
+The BBC later confirmed there were no plans for a second series.